foggy71/zxnext-dev-primer/README.md

 ### (New) Option 3: NextBuild Studio

 NextBuild Studio from its description looks amazing.
 Based on VS Code + Boriel Basic with built-in sprite and audio editor.
 However, the only build currently available is a Windows only build so I'd have to mess about with Wine to evaluate how this works.
-I'm waiting on a MacOS build.
+I'm waiting on a MacOS build :).

 If it: